apache/kyuubi/docs/client/advanced/features/plan_only.md

 # Plan Only Execution Mode

-plan only execution mode is implemented through Spark extensions, so it is only supported Spark engine so far.
+Plan only execution mode is implemented through Spark extensions, so it is only supported Spark engine so far.

-It can print Spark's parser, analyze or optimize phases execution plan, and supports session-level and operation-level parameter settings, which are used in the following ways.
+It can print Spark's parsing, analysis or optimization phases execution planning, and supports application-level and session-level parameter settings, which are used in the following ways.

-## Session level parameter setting
+## Application-level parameter setting

 You can add parameters to the URL when establishing a JDBC connection, the parameter is kyuubi.operation.plan.only.mode=parse/analyze/optimize.
 JDBC URLs have the following format: